NoSeaBass/NoSeaBass/README.md

 - 👋 Hi, I’m @NoSeaBass
-- 👀 I’m interested in Games and improving myself
+- 👀 I’m interested in Games, websites and improving myself
-- 🌱 I’m currently learning Javascript and python
+- 🌱 I’m currently studying computer science at UCAD
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to fully become part of the Arch linux community
-- 📫 How to reach me ...
+- 📫 Discord: `8412th
+`

 <!---
 NoSeaBass/NoSeaBass is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.